Posts Tagged pinterest

 Tags23 things 23things archives blogs bodleian archives book repair brand case study CILIP comments conservation cpd cpd23 current awareness daily library jobs e-books e-resources ebooks facebook google calendar graduate library trainee information internet identity iPads knowledge libday8 librarianship libraries library library tools LinkedIN LISPN loose leaf loose spine networking networks open access open access resources ORA organisation oxford Oxford Brookes pinterest presentation presentations professional professional development QR Codes reflection reflective practice regulations research RSL rss rules rules and regulations smartbooks social media social networking special collections storify technology thing1 thing3 thing 4 thing4 thing5 thing6 thing7 thing8 thing9 trainee project training twitter western manuscripts

-- 5 of 5 stars to Red Rising by Pierce Brown goodreads.com/review/show/19… 3 weeks ago
+- 5 of 5 stars to A Court of Wings and Ruin by Sarah J. Maas goodreads.com/review/show/19… 2 months ago